DheerajKN/heybuddy-bot/README.md

 ## Important Note
 Any user using this Repo should include this Git link and Contributor's name in their work.

+## Updates
+Added Translation Feature, changed str.concat to `${}` and minor bug fixes

 ## In Release
-Few Values are hardcoded need to loosen them up
+Few Values are hardcoded need to loosen them up and also add witkit.ai for better User Experience

 ## Contributors
 K. N. Dheeraj (kndheeraj0@gmail.com)